01-edu/Branch-Blockchain/Quest4 Anchoring/getAccount.md

 ## getAccount

-We will now interact with our node's API
+Now you will interact with the node's API

 ### Instructions

-Create a node script that :
+For this exercise you will have to create a node script that :

-- loads an ethereum javascript library.
-I recommand `ethers.js`. `Web3.js` is a common alternative.
+- Loads an ethereum javascript library.
+I recommend `ethers.js`, `Web3.js` is a common alternative.
-- create a function `getAccount()` that connects to a local node (`http://localhost:8545`) and that returns the address of the first account available
+- create a function `getAccount()` that connects to a local node (`http://localhost:8545`) and returns the address of the first account available.
 - export the function

 ```js
 function getAccount() {